The generalised hodograph method for non-diagonalisable integrable systems of hydrodynamic type

 Thanks to the results of \cite{LPVG}, we knew that integrable systems of the form \eqref{SYS} define on the associated F-manifold a geometric structure (a torsionless connection $\nabla$) compatible with the product of the F-manifold structure.
 In particular, compatibility implies condition \eqref{shc-intro}.
 Moreover, according to the results of \cite{LPR}, in the semisimple case and in canonical coordinates, condition \eqref{shc-intro} reduces to Tsarev's integrability condition (systems satisfying this condition are sometimes called \emph{semihamiltonian systems}, and sometimes \emph{rich systems} \cite{Serre}).
 This condition coincides with the compatibility condition (in the sense of Darboux) of the linear system providing the symmetries.
 Due to Darboux compatibility, the general solution of the system depends on $n$ ($n$ being the number of components of the system) arbitrary functions of a single variable.
 The same condition ensures the existence of a family of densities of conservation laws depending on the same number of arbitrary functions.

 The generalised hodograph method allows the use of any symmetry of the system to define a solution which is given, in implicit form, as $(x,t)$-depending critical points of the vector field

-obtained as a linear combination of the unit vector field and of the vector fields $X$ and $Y$ defining the system and its symmetry, respectively.
+obtained as a linear combination of the unit vector field and the vector fields $X$ and $Y$ defining the system and its symmetry, respectively.